 "If you have ten thousand regulations you destroy all respect for the law." -- Winston Churchill

-His mother is French, and his father is Moroccan; he speaks French and basic Arabic and Japanese.
+Othman’s mother is French, and his father is Moroccan; he speaks French and basic Arabic and Japanese.
 He has chaired a French chapter of a youth mentoring program and during his free time he enjoys playing tennis and biking.

 Either write something worth reading or do something worth writing. - Benjamin Franklin